MaximeSzymanski/StocksClustering/README.md

-# Clustering Stocks with a Self-Organizing Map (SOM)
+# Clustering Stocks

-This project demonstrates how to cluster stocks based on their daily price variation using a Self-Organizing Map (SOM) algorithm.
-The SOM is a type of artificial neural network that can learn the underlying structure of high-dimensional data and group similar data points together.
+This project is a demonstration of how to cluster stocks values using a Self-Organizing Map (SOM) algorithm, a K-Means algorithm.
+Moreover, we will see how to solve the lack of dimensionality problem by using Principal Component Analysis (PCA) and Neural Network Encoder.

+To do this, we will use real stock prices from the S&P 600 companies over the last 5 years.

+We will also see if there is a correlation between the clusters and the sectors of the companies.

 The project is inspired by __**[this Kaggle notebook](https://www.kaggle.com/code/izzettunc/introduction-to-time-series-clustering)**__, which provides an introduction to time series clustering with a SOM algorithm.
 We've adapted the notebook to work with historical stock prices and added additional preprocessing and cleaning steps to ensure accurate clustering.